 Type of event:

-Cities and urban regions are among the most dynamic land-use systems in the world, with dramatic consequences for the provision of ecosystem services and the livelihood of people.
-Planning is a multifaceted activity with extensive experience in the management of these urbanization processes.
-However, our understanding of planning’s contribution to shaping urban land use, form and structure is still incomplete, with serious consequences for the efficacy of urban planning and land change models.
+Cities and urban regions are among the most dynamic land use systems in the world, with dramatic consequences for the provision of ecosystem services and people's livelihoods.
+Planning is a multifaceted activity with extensive experience in managing these urbanisation processes.
+However, our understanding of planning's contribution to shaping urban land use, form and structure is still incomplete, with serious implications for the effectiveness of urban planning and land change models.

-The conference is financially supported by the CONCUR project and sustained by Swiss Federal Research Institute WSL.
+The conference was financially supported by the CONCUR project and sponsored by the Swiss Federal Institute for Forest, Snow and Landscape Research WSL.

 Dena Kasraian is Assistant Professor of Urbanism and Urban Architecture at the Department of the Built Environment, Eindhoven University of Technology.
 She has experience in the fields of architecture, urbanism and transportation and is interested in conducting multidisciplinary research between these fields.
 Her research interests include investigating long-term transport-land use interactions, determinants of travel demand and urbanization, and the role of spatial policies, using geographic information systems and quantitative spatial analysis.